labidut/labidut/README.md

 - i got lazy making this
 - my discords "labidut"
+- also if you came from pony town please DONT cover me, copy me, or take inspo without permission! ty^^
 <!---
 labidut/labidut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.